jinahya/central-parent/README.md

 </server>
 ```
 ## deploy
-Now you can deploy the artifact as following.
+Now you can deploy the artifact (to the OSSRH repository) as following.
 ```
 $ git checkout x.y.z
 $ mvn -Possrh clean deploy